Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/SPI/Class AmebaILI9341.rst

 NA

-.. note :: Do not use this to set the cursor, use “setCursor” method instead.
-“AmebaILI9341.h” must be included to use the class function.
+.. note :: Do not use this to set the cursor, use "setCursor" method instead.
+"AmebaILI9341.h" must be included to use the class function.

 **AmebaILI9341::writecommand**
 ------------------------------